 7. Data Retention

 The personal information that you provide will be retained by us in accordance with applicable laws and our internal Retention Policy.
-We will only hold your personal information on our systems for as long as is necessary and will destroy or de-identify personal information we hold after its retention period.
+We will only hold your personal information on our systems for as long as is necessary and will destroy or de-identify any personal information we hold after expiry of the pre-specified retention period.
 You can request a copy of our Retention Policy by contacting us at:

 Data Privacy Manager